-When we care about something, we have to look after it.
-This is no different in the case of fine art.
+When we care about something, we have to look after it; this is no different in the case of fine art.
 As exhilarating as it is to usher a new work home, there are a few things to consider before hanging it on the wall.
-Here at Angela Tandori Fine Art, we’ve devised a snappy guide to help you handle, hang and frame your collection - thereby safeguarding it into the future!
+To help you manage this and therefore safeguard it into the future, here's a snappy guide to helping you handle, hang and frame your collection.

-The hard and fast rule with handling art is to handle with care.
+When in doubt, handle with care.
 For works on paper, you may slide on some white gloves.
 If gloves are unavailable or make handling clumsy, the next best option is ensuring your hands are clean and dry.
 In terms of literally moving a work of art - be cautious and always use both hands.
-Try to bow the paper, not buckle it when handling works on paper and always carry unframed paintings by the stretcher.
+Try to bow the paper, not buckle it and always carry unframed paintings by the stretcher.

 It’s all About the Frame

 Straight up, professional framing is the simplest way to care for your collection.
 Make sure any works on canvas are securely stretched over a professional grade stretcher - otherwise, the image may distort.
 For works on paper, using an acid-free board is essential; doing so, reduces the risk of discolouration and fading.
 For those super serious about safeguarding their collection, UV protected glass is a good op.